abossers-uu/dedupUMI/README.md

 # Deduplicate fastq sequences using UMI's
-Simple **quick and dirty** script that will deduplicate fastq sequences using UMI sequences.
+Simple **quick and dirty** script that will deduplicate fastq sequences using UMI sequences without having to align the reads to a reference first.
+Handling time is roughly I/O time.
+It writes out the best total quality read-pair from de duplicate set.

 Latest version allows for input of just R1 and R2 where the UMI should be available in the fastq header (new format).
+R3 system is still supported as Wel.
-This is handled automatically such if only two Rx files are provided.
+This R2 or R3 system is handled automatically if two or three Rx files are provided respectively.

 # Example
 Example fastq header plain vs UMI